Richard Johnson (cricketer, born 1974)

-Richard Leonard Johnson (born 29 December 1974) is a former international English cricketer and the current coach of Middlesex County Cricket Club.
+Richard Leonard Johnson (born 29 December 1974) is a former international English cricketer who coached Middlesex County Cricket Club from 2022 to 2025.

 Domestic career

-A right-handed batsman and right-arm fast-medium pace swing bowler, Johnson made his first-class debut as a teenager in the 1992 County Championship as an opening bowler for Middlesex.
+A right-arm fast-medium pace swing bowler and useful late-order batsman (he scored two first-class centuries), Johnson made his first-class debut as a teenager in the 1992 County Championship as an opening bowler for Middlesex.

 Johnson made headlines in 1994 when he took all ten Derbyshire wickets in their second-innings, returning figures of 10/45.
 These remain the best innings figures taken in the English County Championship since 1945.

 He joined Somerset in 2001, helping the county to win the Cheltenham & Gloucester Trophy in that season.
 He rejoined Middlesex in 2007.

-In a short international career, he played three Tests and ten One Day Internationals (ODIs) for England in 2003, his only year of international cricket.
+In a short international career, Johnson played three Tests and ten One Day Internationals (ODIs) for England in 2003, his only year of international cricket.

-He announced his retirement from first-class cricket in October 2007, aged 32 before launching a coaching career.
+Johnson announced his retirement from first-class cricket in October 2007, aged 32 before launching a coaching career.

 Following his retirement, he gained experience as a bowling coach for both Middlesex and Surrey before his appointment by Middlesex as head coach in January 2022 following the departure of Stuart Law.